upros/tls-pok/draft-ietf-emu-bootstrapped-tls.md

 # Implementation Considerations

-Two key points are documented above, and are repeated here.
-The subjectPublicKey contained in the ASN.1 SEQUENCE SubjectPublicKeyInfo MUST be the compressed format of the public key.
-When deriving the External PSK from the BSK, zero byte padding MUST NOT be added to the DER-encoded representation of the BSK public key.
+Three key points are documented above, and are repeated here.
+- The subjectPublicKey contained in the ASN.1 SEQUENCE SubjectPublicKeyInfo MUST be the compressed format of the public key.
+- When deriving the External PSK from the BSK, zero byte padding MUST NOT be added to the DER-encoded representation of the BSK public key.
+- SHA-256 MUST be used when using {{!RFC5869}} to derive the External PSK from the BSK.

 # Security Considerations